klercke/blog.z3r0d4y.dev/content/posts/2024-07-21-yubikey-setup/index.md

 In my professional life, I generally make most keys last 1 year since there is usually an entire team of people that can keep up on key rotation reminders.
 Since I will be using this key for myself, I chose to go with a roughly 2 year expiration time, which is conveniently also what the guide recommends.

-I'm setting the key to expire on July 1st 2026, just over 2 years from when I actually generated it:
+I'm setting the key to expire on June 1st 2026, just under 2 years from when I actually generated it:

 ```console
 EXPIRATION="2026-06-01"